How a mysterious man fooled a Harvard scholar into believing the 'Gospel of Jesus' Wife' was real - KESQ

 You think King knew it was fake from the start?

+I’d like readers to consider the evidence in “Veritas” and decide for themselves.

-She declined to present photographs when she first announced the papyrus to her colleagues.
-That would have immediately raised alarms, that she didn’t give her own colleagues the evidence needed to evaluate the papyrus.
-And she didn’t even mention the other piece in the collection, a fragment supposedly from the Gospel of John, which top scholars of Coptic had marked as a forgery within hours of seeing it.
+She didn’t present photographs when she first announced the papyrus to her colleagues.
+That immediately raised alarms, that she didn’t give her own colleagues the evidence needed to evaluate the papyrus.
+And she didn’t release images of the other key piece in Fritz’s collection, a fragment supposedly from the Gospel of John, which top scholars of Coptic had marked as a forgery within hours of seeing it.

 Why withhold evidence from colleagues if you believe it’s authentic?
 Did she know it was fake and thought the ends justify the means?
 Was she willing to use a fake sensation to whet the public’s appetite for this other interesting object (the Gnostic gospels)?
 To use a forgery to point to the truth?